BillJr99/Ursinus-CS173/_pages/Assignments/Functions/asmt-faces.md

 * a circle for a face
 * circles for eyes inside the face circle
 * an arc for the nose
-* an arc for the smile.
+* an arc for the smile

 For fun, you can add some eyebrows with arcs, too!